 Hokitika was created during the great Kiwi gold-rush of the 1860s.
 It now has just the right pace, not to fast, not too slow, helped with stunning surroundings to establish itself as a typical New Zealand town with an untypical vibe.

-If you’re staying a while, don’t forget to check out these 5 Best Backpacker Hostels in Hokitika.
+If you’re staying a while, don’t forget to check out these 10 Awesome Things to Do in Hokitika.